wraith-klu/wraith-klu/README.md

 - Proficient in **Java, React, Spring Boot, MySQL, Python, JavaScript**
 - Skilled in **software engineering principles, system design, and problem-solving**
 - Experienced with **AWS Cloud** & **Machine Learning foundations** (hands-on with EC2, VPC, IAM, SageMaker)
-- Strong interest in **AI, Generative AI, and scalable applications**
+- Strong interest in **Machine Learning, Generative AI, and scalable applications**
 - 500+ coding problems solved across **LeetCode, Codeforces, CodeChef, and HackerRank**

 💡 I’m exploring opportunities to contribute to **Full Stack, Cloud, and ML-powered projects** where I can apply my expertise and learn from impactful challenges.